binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     sudo mount -o remount /var/log
     sudo mount -o remount /usr/share

-Now have a look at the changed options applied to your mounts:
+Now have a look at the changed options applied to your mounts.

 For further details consult the remount option of the mount man page.